thehapax/bitshares.foundation/_budgets/2017-12-infrastructure.md

 # Milestones

 1. integrate and deploy reference faucet
-2. develop and test docker containers
+2. develop docker containers
-3. develop and test orchestration tooling
+3. develop orchestration tooling
+4. develop loadbalancer
+5. test deployment and loadbalanced nodes
-4. public nodes with load balancer in the U.S. on separate servers for redundancy
+6. public nodes with load balancer in the U.S. on separate servers for redundancy
-5. support SSL encryption on the load balancers
+7. support SSL encryption on the load balancers
-6. deploy additional load balancer and 2 public API nodes in Asia
+8. deploy additional load balancer and 2 public API nodes in Asia
-7. include testnet nodes on those machines
+9. include testnet nodes on those machines

 As time progresses, more nodes will be added in the most economical manner.